isovector/reasonablypolymorphic.com/site/misc/law.markdown

 select count(*) as count, c.year from decisions d inner join coverage c on d.court = c.court where d.hash in (select hash from decisions where court != 'scc' order by importance desc limit 1000) and d.year < c.year;
 -->

-Only 85 of the top 1000 (8.5%) cases are from before the year of continuous coverage.
+Only 13 of the top 1000 (1.3%) cases are from before the year of continuous coverage.
 This doesn't jive with my intuition --- presumably the cases which are on CanLII before the date of continuous coverage *are the most important ones.*
 They're the cases that someone went in and added manually, before the system was set up to track this stuff automatically.

-OK, so the importance metric is clearly biased against French and old cases.
+OK, so the importance metric is clearly biased against old cases.
 But is it also biased against *new* cases?
-Let's look at the number of top important cases by year:
+Let's look at the number of top important cases by
+year:

 <figure>
 <div id="new-bias">